 Returning Organization Registration

-For organizations that have been previously approved and registered with Student Activities during the Spring 2017 semester:
+For organizations that have been previously approved and registered with Student Activities during the Fall 2017 semester:

 ALL organizations must register with Student Activities each long semester (fall and spring).
-Fall 2017 Registration opens on Friday, July 28, and closes on Friday, November 10.
-On or after July 28, organizations should update the profile within their organization's OrgSync portal, which must be subsequently approved by their UNT faculty/staff advisor, and send an officer (as indicated in its OrgSync profile) to Student Organization Orientation to become registered for Fall.
-Only when both of these are complete will an organization become registered for Fall.
+Spring 2017 Registration opens on Monday, November 27 and closes on Friday, January 26.
+On or after November 27, organizations should update the profile within their organization's OrgSync portal, which must be subsequently approved by their UNT faculty/staff advisor to become registered for Spring.

-Fall 2017 OrgSync profile submissions open July 28th.
-If you updated your organization's profile before July 28th, the profile submission will not count for Fall 2017 registration; you will need to re-submit the profile.
-Before logging in, you should obtain the following information: number of active members; UNT advisor (if it has changed) name, department, phone, and email; name, title, EUID (which replaced the Student ID number starting in Fall 2016), and email address of ALL officers, and copy of the organization’s constitution (if it has changed).
+Spring 2018 OrgSync profile submissions open November 27.
+If you updated your organization's profile before November 27, the profile submission will not count for Spring 2018 registration; you will need to re-submit the profile.
+Before logging in, you should obtain the following information: number of active members; UNT advisor (if it has changed) name, department, phone, and email; name, title, EUID, and email address of ALL officers, and copy of the organization’s constitution (if it has changed).

 In order to update the profile, you will need to be an Administrator within the organization’s portal.
 If you are not an Administrator, please ask an existing Administrator (likely former officers, such as the President) to grant you Administrative privileges within the organization’s portal.
 If you cannot get in touch with previous officers, you may contact Student Activities for assistance.